 "This post may contain affiliate links."

-We are just back from a two week stay at Walt Disney World and as always when flying from an airport, we are extremely paranoid about getting stuck in traffic and missing our flight so this year we followed suit and again chose to stay in an hotel the night before our flight.
-Read on for our Premier Inn Runger Lane South review.
+We are just back from a two week stay at Walt Disney World and as always when flying from Manchester, we are extremely paranoid about getting stuck in traffic and missing our flight so the last few trips we’ve booked a Manchester Airport hotel and parking.
+We followed suit this trip and again chose to stay in an Manchester Airport hotel the night before our flight.

-In all the years of travelling from Manchester; we’ve only actually stayed at one airport hotel that was located just minutes away from the terminal and that was the Clayton Hotel (formerly Bewleys).
+In all the years of travelling; we’ve only actually stayed at one Manchester Airport hotel that was located just minutes away from the terminal and that was the Clayton Hotel (formerly Bewleys).

 We usually stay in the Travelodge beside the Trafford Centre mainly due to its price but we also feel being located so close to such a big shopping centre gives us somewhere to sit down, eat a nice meal the night before our holiday and pretty much start as we mean to go on.

-This year though we opted for one closer to the airport again.
+This year though we opted for one a little closer to Manchester Airport.
 The price wasn’t much more than the one we usually stay in at Trafford Park and as nice as it is to have a meal and do a bit of shopping (Disney shopping!) the night before; it’s still a good 20 minutes from the airport with delays still very much possible particularly at rush hour! (oh & and we end up spending money!)

 ‘oh nice we chose the crappy one’ … those were my exact words as we drove up and we realised that there were two Premier Inns a stone throw away from each other and ours was the one that looked like it hadn’t been updated for 20+ years!
 Brilliant!